michaelmyc/mainsail-arducam-imx519/README.md

 dtoverlay=imx519
 ```

 The native driver does not handle autofocus well.
-The camera would only autofocus is at the beginning, and autofocus will not work after it first acquires focus.
+The camera would only do contrast detection autofocus (slow) at the beginning, and autofocus will not work after it first acquires focus.
 This should pose little issue to a 3D printing application, as your subjects usually don't move that much.

+If you need faster autofocus speeds (phase detection autofocus) or continuous autofocus, you will need to use the ArduCam libcamera binaries.

 ## Crowsnest

-Another issue you will face is with Crowsnest with ustreamer not currently supporting libcamera cameras (including many ArduCam cameras and the Pi Camera 3).
-However, the developers of Crowsnest is working on adding support for the camera through `camera-streamer` in the `develop` branch.
+Another issue you will face is with crowsnest with ustreamer not currently supporting libcamera cameras (including many ArduCam cameras and the Pi Camera 3).
+However, the developers of crowsnest is working on adding support for the camera through `camera-streamer` in the `develop` branch.
 You can switch to this branch with `git checkout --track origin/develop`.
-If you want to have moonraker automatically update, you will also need to change the `moonraker.conf`:
+If you want to have moonraker automatically update crowsnest (**NOT RECOMMENDED**), you will also need to change the `moonraker.conf`:

 ```
 [update_manager crowsnest]